tsuru/tsuru/docs/build.rst

 Build your own PaaS
 +++++++++++++++++++

 This document describes how to create a private PaaS service using tsuru.
-We will be building the PaaS using source avaliable at https://github.com/globocom/tsuru.
+It contains instructions on how to build tsuru and its components from source. https://github.com/globocom/tsuru.

 There's also a contributed `Vagrant <http://www.vagrantup.com/>`_ box, that